w3c/webextensions/proposals/content-script-top-frame-matching.md

 }
 ```

-*Where `MatchPattern` is a string containing a single match pattern as specified in [mdn [Match patterns](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Match_patterns).
+*Where `MatchPattern` is a string containing a single match pattern.

 #### `scripting.RegisteredContentScript` Type